The Repixel Hub

 While repixeling allows you to scale far more than ordinary retargeting because there are always more sites & apps to put your pixel on, you can scale even more by using the custom audiences you build to create lookalikes.

-In case you didn’t know, on most major ad networks such as Facebook Ads, as your seed list audience updates with new visitors to your host’s pages, the lookalike will automatically re-populate making it much more difficult to saturate your target market.
+In case you didn’t know, on most major ad networks such as Facebook Ads, as your seed list audience updates with new visitors to your site owner's pages, the lookalike will automatically re-calibrate making it much more difficult to saturate your target market.

 Idea #6: Use Repixeling As An Exclusion Technique